jginternational/cmas2d-customlib/FilesDescription.md

 This file defines the data tree shown in the left side of the GiD window.

 This file must follow the [CustomLib rules](http://www.gidhome.com/documents/customizationmanual/PROBLEMTYPE+SYSTEM/Data+tree+fields).
 (The web documentation is hard to follow.
 It's easier to read the 4.3 section of the [PDF version](https://web.cimne.upc.edu/users/fjgarate/downloads/GiD_13_Customization_Manual.pdf#page=12))

+### bat files
+This is the launch script that GiD will use to run your executable.
+If you want your problemtype to run on windows and unix systems, you'll need a bat file for each system.